frarees/typometer/README.md

 After that, the program types a predefined number of "``.``" characters into the editor (with given periodicity), measuring delays between key presses and corresponding character drawings.

 To achieve high accuracy of measurement, only a single pixel is queried for each symbol.
-Moreover, the program can use fast native API ([WinAPI](https://en.wikipedia.org/wiki/Windows_API), [XLib](https://en.wikipedia.org/wiki/Xlib)) calls on supported platforms, offering [AWT robot](http://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html) as a fallback option.
+Moreover, the program can use fast native API ([WinAPI](https://en.wikipedia.org/wiki/Windows_API), [XLib](https://en.wikipedia.org/wiki/Xlib)) and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) calls on supported platforms, offering [AWT robot](http://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html) as a fallback option.

 There are two modes of testing available: